LegalScience/OpenInnovationFramework/OpenInnovationFramework.md

 -------

-The content contained in this Github repository [https://github.com/CityOfBoston/OpenInnovationFramework](https://github.com/CityOfBoston/OpenInnovationFramework) is sufficiently accurate and reliable such that the CIO deems it the official statement of Boston's Open Innovation Framework by the Boston CIO.
+The content contained in this Github repository [https://github.com/CityOfBoston/OpenInnovationFramework](https://github.com/CityOfBoston/OpenInnovationFramework) is sufficiently accurate and reliable such that the CIO deems it the official statement of Boston's Open Innovation Framework.
 The wiki version of this Open Government Framework may be referenced as an unofficial informational resource.

 [Credits and Attributions](credits.md)